mankostas/asbuild/backend/README.md

 ## Features & Abilities

 Features are enumerated in `config/features.php` and mapped to ability strings via `config/feature_map.php`.
 Each feature lists the abilities that gate access to parts of the system.
+The feature map is the single source of truth for ability codes; `config/abilities.php` is generated from it when configuration is loaded or cached.
 When introducing a new feature:

-1. Define any new ability strings in `config/abilities.php`.
-2. Map the feature to its abilities in `config/feature_map.php`.
+1. Add the ability strings to the appropriate feature entry in `config/feature_map.php`.
-3. Optionally register the feature slug in `config/features.php` if it should be toggled.
+2. Optionally register the feature slug in `config/features.php` if it should be toggled.

 Example for a `reports` feature: